codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 %}

 {:start="5"}
-1. Do one of the following depending on whether you have configured the Runtime as a Argo CD Application or not:
+1. Do one of the following depending on whether you have configured the Runtime as an Argo CD Application or not:
   * Argo CDGitOps Runtimes:Continue from step _6_.
   * Non-Argo CD GitOps Runtimes: Continue from step _7_.
 1. For GitOps Runtimes, do the following: